 Then there are three components which use the acquired sensor signal streams and perform data processing.
-The first one evaluates the sense of orientation of the elder persons by processing the GPS signals.
-The second and third use the WWBS signals to evaluate the instability of the elder person and detect falls that might occurred during the monitoring period.

-The components which run the online data analysis has been decided to run on the smartphone for various reasons.
-One of the most important aspects is that by running the analysis close to the collection of data, we minimize the delay that is caused by data transmission.
+The Loss of stability and the Fall detection components use the WWBS signals to evaluate the instability of the older person and detect falls that might occurred during the monitoring period.
+These components run on the smartphone for various reasons.
+One of the most import is that by running the analysis close to the collection of data, we minimize the delay that is caused by data transmission.
 This way we can guarantee the timely detection of risky events (such as falls).
-We aimed to run the fall detection/loss of stability analysis even closer to the device which generates the data, but unfortunately the WWBS didn't have the necessary hardware requirements to do so.
+We aimed to run the fall detection/loss of stability analysis even closer to the device which generates the data, i.e., the WWBS, but unfortunately the WWBS didn't have the necessary hardware requirements to do so.
 Additionally, running the analysis on the smartphone instead of transmitting data to the cloud gives us the advantage of being able to analyze the data and detect risks even when there is no internet connectivity available.
+Finally, the Loss of orientation component evaluates the sense of orientation of the older persons by processing the GPS signals.
+In comparison with falls and instability which are observed instantaneously, the loss of orientation that the older person might experience needs a larger time window in order to be detected.
+This is the reason that this component has been decided to run in the FrailSafe cloud.
+Finally, any event identified by the three components (such as a detected fall) is forwarded to the DSS.

-Currently the online analysis algorithms are being developed and validated only in laboratory environment.
-In the final FrailSafe product any event identified by the 3 components, will be transmitted in real-time to the FrailSafe cloud.
-The FrailSafe cloud additionally is running Apache Spark which has Spark Streaming module for real-time data analysis.
+Currently the online analysis algorithms are being developed and validated only in laboratory environment and thus are not used to monitor participants of the FrailSafe study.
+In the final FrailSafe product these algorithms will be used to monitor the older people and any event identified, will be transmitted in real-time to the DSS.